cspeterson/splatmoji/README.md

 ```

 ### kde
-[This kde.org help page](https://docs.kde.org/trunk5/en/kde-workspace/kcontrol/khotkeys/index.html) seems to outline how to do this in the popular Gnome desktop environment.
+[This kde.org help page](https://docs.kde.org/trunk5/en/kde-workspace/kcontrol/khotkeys/index.html) seems to outline how to do this in the popular kde desktop environment.

 ### Gnome